“Who am I?”

 It was a warm spring evening in 2001; the boys were with their father for the weekend.

 Suzanne was feeling more sensual than usual.

 As she lay on the sofa with her eyes closed contemplating life, she slid her hand up her skirt, down into her panties, and began pleasuring herself.
-She wondered why God had created the clitoris; ‘is it there for me to please myself, or for my husband to give me pleasure?’
+She wondered why God had created the clitoris; ‘is it for my own self indulgence, or strictly for my husband to satisfy me?’
 According to her pastor, it was even a sin to masturbate, since the mind is likely to start conjuring up images of a sexual nature.
 If you so much as think about having sex, it’s just as bad as doing the act.
 But how many men actually know how to stimulate the clitoris well enough to bring a woman to orgasm?

-As their relationship developed, Suzanne was inspired to write ‘messages from God’ based on his word, which she thought were personal to her, but when she placed them on the walls around her home as a constant reminder, her visiting friends were so touched by them that they asked for copies.
-Soon, she was printing them unto fancy paper and framing them for her friends as gifts.
+As their relationship continued to develop, Suzanne was inspired to write ‘messages from God’ based on his word, to remind her of his Unconditional Love.
+She thought they were personal to her, but when she placed them on the walls in her home, her visiting friends were so touched, they wanted copies too.
+Suzanne printed the words unto fancy paper and framed them for her friends as gifts.